Jesewe/VioletWing/CODE_OF_CONDUCT.md

 ## Enforcement

 Report any abusive, harassing, or unacceptable behavior to jesewescience@outlook.com.
 All reports will be reviewed promptly, fairly, and confidentially, respecting the privacy and security of the reporter.
-Maintainers may request additional details, such as screenshots or logs (e.g., from `%LOCALAPPDATA%\Requests\ItsJesewe\crashes\vw_logs.log`), to investigate issues thoroughly.
+Maintainers may request additional details, such as screenshots or logs (e.g., from `%LOCALAPPDATA%\VioletWing\logs\violetwing.log`), to investigate issues thoroughly.

 ### Enforcement Guidelines